 If you have difficulty falling back to sleep after visiting the bathroom, it’s probably due to lighting.

-Bright light tells the body and brain that it’s time to wake up and start the day.
-To make matters worse, LED bulbs and fluorescent strips emit blue light, which, as previously mentioned, further undermines healthy sleep.
+Bright light tells the body and brain that it’s time to wake up and start the day—even if you’re an owl.
+To make matters worse, LED bulbs and fluorescent strips emit blue light, which, as previously mentioned, further compromises healthy sleep.

 Solve this by installing dim night lights (ideally in red) to guide you, or keep a flashlight on your nightstand.